 If you are going through your closet thinking “none of this is sustainable, it doesn’t fit and it’s not even my style anymore, now what?”
-Don’t worry, you can even employee sustainable practices when doing your spring clean out.
-A clothing swap with some plus-size girlfriends is a fabulous way to avoid throwing clothes in the garbage—one woman’s trash is another woman’s treasure!
+Don’t worry, you can even employ sustainable practices when doing your spring clean out.
+A clothing swap with some girlfriends is a fabulous way to avoid throwing clothes in the garbage—one woman’s trash is another woman’s treasure!
 Plus, it’s just a fun excuse to get the crew together over wine and fashion.
 Don’t have any girlfriends that wear the same size as you?
 Not a problem, there are tons of places where you can donate your clothes.
 I frequent the Salvation Army mostly because it’s easy but you can also check out donation places like Bottomless Closet and Working Wardrobes that accept plus-size clothing to help women rebuild their lives after traumatic experiences.
 Or go the entrepreneurial route and sell your clothes online!

 Checkout more sustainable clothing at Dia.com today.